Jas17malli/Basic-SELECT-Queries/README.md

  1.Use SELECT * and specific columns
  2.Apply WHERE, AND, OR, LIKE, BETWEEN
  3.Sort with ORDER BY
- Outcome:Clear understanding of how to retrieve data
+ Outcome:Clear understanding of how to retrieve data.

+I have created two tables, inserted data into them, and retrieved the data using SELECT queries

 --Creted two tables.